Johnson & Johnson Subsidiary’s Talc Bankruptcy Denied Again

 Talc, one of the softest minerals on Earth, is used as an ingredient in many items, including paints, ceramics and construction materials.
 Finely crushed talc is also used in personal hygiene products.

-Asbestos naturally occurs in many talc deposits and can contaminate talc.
+Asbestos material naturally occurs in many talc deposits and can contaminate talc.
 Toxic asbestos fibers can accumulate in the body and cause diseases such as ovarian cancer, lung cancer and mesothelioma.

 Legal compensation is available through lawsuits for people who were exposed to asbestos-contaminated talc and have been diagnosed with cancer and other asbestos-related diseases.